Skip to main content

 Olena Yakobtruk / Shutterstock

 Apart from the cost of a checked bag (which, as we all know, can be no small fee), the only time you need to pay for flying your beer and wine is if you’re flying to or from another country.
-In that case, you need to pay import or duty fees on the booze, depending on how much you’re bringing or where you’re flying to.
+In that case, you must pay import or duty fees on the booze, depending on how much you’re bringing or where you’re flying to.

 Packing wine